zhehaowang/zhehao.me/book-notes/philosophy-ideas/readme.md

 Homosexuality is adopting a female persona rather than facing the possible castration threat as in Oepidal Complex.

 Psycho-analysis's lack of success in most practical fields had little effect on its popularity, and this becomes something we learn to live with, or even enjoy from time to time.

+### William James, radical empiricism

+Yankee.
+The American Hegelian movement, romanticism.
+A time when Hegelian thought and German idealism have overtaken English thought, the Rhine has flown into the Thames.
+Back to nature movement, a world of Thoreau and Emerson.

+William James (b 1842) tries to set this aright with clear, pragmatic, basic, confidence in the evidence of senes, and a belief that common sense is about the best thing going for us.
+Rescue thought from the seduction of a world of mystery.

+Harvard chemistry and medical degree.
+Faculty.
+Academic psychology.
+Radical empiricism.
+Brother of Henry James.

+The position of an empiricist: of all things we know we know by experience.
+There are abstract, Leibnizian, Cartesian things.
+The senses can be deceiving but I'm still using them as much as possible.

+Radical empiricism would claim no set of experiences would be superior to another set of experiences.
+Experience is under no obligation to justify itself before some court that would declare itself to be of greater authority, e.g. that of science or philosophy.

+William James would then criticize association theory of experience of Aristotle, Locke or Hume.
+The mind-stuff theory is unintelligible.

+Consciousness is not an entity, but a process.
+The ideas of ours invariably draws upon those of the past, the continuity of thought, as revealed by experience.
+The thought is always someone's, which the association theory does not account for; and it invariably include some form of selection.

+His **Psychology** would claim consciousness as personal, changing, continuous and selective.
+Any philosophy that cannot come to terms with these, must be defective.
+Critique of the Hegelians and the absolute ego, and proposes a philosophy and science that would come to term with the world that is known and knownable, i.e. the world of experiences.

+**The psychologist's fallacy**: the assumption that a mental phenomenon is of a certain kind, because your method of inquiry examines it only in that way.
+What goes on in reality mimics your experiment, given the method you chose.
+Experience as experienced, or thought as thought, has the properties or the essential nature the researcher notes, based on his inevitably faulty methods.

+James takes a Reedian ground in that a theory should be developed to meet the facts, on the ground that the facts choose; and facts don't become facts because of science or philosophy constructs, but rather because of the human experiences in the world they live.

+A common-sense, pratical, experience-based, American philosopher, willing to go anywhere experience points him to.